ori-frenkel/CommuniDog/README.md

 * Make sure to sync the 'build.gradle' files (in the app folder and in the main folder).
 * If you have any problems during the installation, see [Q&A page](https://github.com/IdoSagiv/CommuniDog/wiki/Q&A)

-## instructions for running the app:
+## Instructions for running the app:
 * Sign up, make sure to provide a valid Israeli ID number that is approved by the community center for foster dogs.
 * Find your dog's service!<br/>
-**note** To try out the app, you can contact one of the founders to get login details of a dummy user
+**note** To try out the app, you can contact one of the founders to get login details of a dummy user.

-## Founders
+## Main Authors:
 [Lotan Aharoni](https://github.com/lotanaharoni) [Hadas Aizik](https://github.com/hadasAizik) [Ido Sagiv](https://github.com/IdoSagiv)